 How is pneumonia diagnosed?

 To diagnose pneumonia (pneumonia diagnosis), your pediatrician asks questions about your child’s symptoms and completes a physical exam.
 They listen to your child’s breathing and might use blood tests, chest X-rays, or pulse oximetry to measure oxygen levels in their blood.

 To treat pneumonia, Newport Children’s Medical Group specialists often prescribe antibiotics.
 Make sure your child drinks plenty of fluids, gets a lot of rest, and takes all medications as prescribed.
 Be aware of signs of dehydration, such as dark-colored urine and less frequent urination.

 Your pediatrician might recommend taking cough medicine or over-the-counter fever reducers to alleviate symptoms while your child recovers.

-Newport Children’s Medical Group offers pediatric critical care services for young patients with pneumonia.
+Health care provider Newport Children’s Medical Group offers pediatric urgent care services for young patients with pneumonia.
 Children younger than three months old might receive intravenous antibiotics, rehydration therapy, or oxygen treatment in the hospital.
 With proper medical intervention, most children with pediatric pneumonia fully recover.

-At the first sign of pediatric pneumonia, get your child evaluated by the expert team of pediatricians at Newport Children’s Medical Group.
-Schedule an appointment over the phone today.
+At the first sign of pneumonia, get your child evaluated by the expert team of pediatricians at Newport Children’s Medical Group.
+Schedule a primary care appointment for your child over the phone today.